 In Burp, this time edit the request on the "Proxy" > "Intercept" tab.
 Change the URL in the first line of the request so that a non-existent item is requested.
 Forward the request (and any subsequent ones) to the server, then look back in your browser.
 Although your browser requested the same URL as before, you should see a "Not found" message.
 This is because you changed the outgoing request on the fly within Burp.

 In Burp, go to the "Proxy" > "HTTP history" tab.
 This contains a table of all HTTP messages that have passed through the Proxy.
-Select an item in the table, and look at the HTTP messages in the request and response tabs.
+Select an item in the table, and look at the HTTP messages in the message editor.
 If you select the item that you modified, you can choose to display either the original or edited request from the drop-down menu.

 Click on a column header in the Proxy history.
 This sorts the contents of the table according to that column.
 Click the same header again to reverse-sort on that column, and again to clear the sorting and show items in the default order.
 Try this for different columns.